On Stochastic Error and Computational Efficiency of the Markov Chain Monte Carlo Method: Theoretical Analysis

-which is consistent with Eq.~\eqref{eq:obser1}. \end{proof} \begin{myremark} The relationship between the variance and the sample size in Theorem 5.1 is well-known for independent sample set but holds for correlated sample set only if the sample size $n\gg\tau$ that is satisfied in the data presented in tables~\ref{tab:variance(n,d)}-\ref{tab:tau(n,d)}.
-In fact, $n\gg\tau$ means that the length of contours with nontrivial value in Fig.~\ref{fig:correlation degree} is proportional to the sample size $n$ and so $\sum_{i,j=1}^{n}\gamma_{i,j}$ is also proportional to $n$ making $\sigma^2(\overline x)=\frac{1}{n^2}\sum_{i,j=1}^n\gamma_{i,j}$ inverse proportional to $n$. \end{myremark}
+which is inversely proportional to $n$ and consistent with Eq.~\eqref{eq:obser1}. \end{proof} \begin{myremark} The relationship between the variance and the sample size in Theorem 5.1 is well-known for an independent sample set but holds for a correlated sample set only if $nd\gg\tau$.
+This requirement is satisfied in the data presented in tables~\ref{tab:variance(n,d)} and \ref{tab:tau(n,d)}.
+If $d\gg\tau$, making the samples in $Y_b$ independent, $\sigma^2(\overline y_b)$ is always inversely proportional to $n$ even if $n$ is small, which can be understood from the definition of Eq.~\eqref{eq:variance=} where $\gamma_t\equiv0, t>0$, for independent sample sets. \end{myremark}